keymanapp/keyman/windows/src/desktop/help/basic/config/options.md

     Click the Reset Hints button to switch all hint messages on again, even those that you have switched off on a case-by-case basis.

--   Select keyboard layout for all applications (Windows 7)
+-   Select keyboard layout for all applications

-    Unlike Windows 7 default behaviour, Keyman allows you to select one Windows language and Keyman keyboard for all open applications and text fields across your entire system.
-Tick this option to select one Windows language and Keyman keyboard across your entire system.
+    Keyman allows you to select one
-    Untick this option to select Windows language and Keyman keyboards independently for different programs.
+    Windows language and Keyman keyboard for all open applications and text fields across your entire system.

-    On Windows 8, 8.1, 10 and later versions, this checkbox is disabled because Windows has this functionality built in.
+    On Windows 10 and later versions, this checkbox is disabled because Windows has this functionality built in.
 The setting can be changed in Windows, with the following steps: